Popcount C++ - C++ Programming Tutorial

 Built-in Functions:

-The _builtinpopcount function is a GCC built-in function that returns the number of set bits in an unsigned integer.
-The function is available in C++11 and later versions of the language.
-The following code shows how to use _builtinpopcount for Popcount in C++:
+The _builtinpopcount function is a built-in function in GCC that calculates the count of set bits in an unsigned integer.
+This feature is accessible in C++11 and subsequent editions of the programming language.
+Below is an example code snippet demonstrating the application of _builtinpopcount to perform Popcount in C++:

 C++ Code: